Translational Science Highlight

 “We completed experiments demonstrating the advantages of gene therapy for Pompe disease in mouse models and had convincing evidence for its use in patients,” said principal investigator Dwight Koeberl, M.D., Ph.D., a medical geneticist and professor of pediatrics at Duke University.
 “A collaboration with NCATS, through its TRND program, helped overcome therapy development obstacles — including manufacturing a virus supply needed to deliver the healthy gene and navigating the complex regulatory development processes — to make clinical testing possible.”

-Koeberl and Duke University School of Medicine scientists will begin a clinical trial in fall 2018 to determine the safety of the therapy in 20 patients with Pompe disease.
+Koeberl and Duke University School of Medicine scientists will begin a clinical trial in fall 2018 funded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, with support from NCATS, to determine the safety of the therapy in 20 Pompe disease patients.

 “NCATS’ collaborative pre-clinical research led to the demonstration of a promising gene delivery approach,” said Nora Yang, Ph.D., director of portfolio management and strategic operations in NCATS’ Division of Pre-Clinical Innovation, where the TRND program is administered.
 “The rare disease focus of this project made it a natural fit with the TRND program, and it adds to NCATS’ growing experience with different gene therapy platforms.”